tvisham/AskMeAnything/README.md

 Who this is for
 - Entry-level college students learning software design, testing, and responsible use of LLMs.
-- Instructors who want a compact example to teach routing, agent boundaries, and safe handling of API keys.

 What you’ll find
 - A Streamlit UI in `app.py` where you can pick agents, send questions, and see responses.